iot49/photo-web/README.md

 **Note:** all accounts are **free**, except for the need to purchase a domain name (about \$10/year, depending on name).

 1. Server with access to Apple Photos library.
 On MacOS the library is usually at `/Users/<user-name>/Pictures/Photos Library.photoslibrary` and synchronized automatically via [iCloud](https://www.icloud.com/).
-Serving from e.g. Linux should be possible, but I have not tried it (iCloud is a bit special :smile:).
+Serving from e.g. Linux should be possible, but I have not tried it (iCloud is a bit special :smile:, perhaps [icloud-docker](https://github.com/mandarons/icloud-docker) could be used).
 A (recycled) Mac Mini works well.

+   On the Mac, go to settings, Privacy & Security, Full Disk Access and **give Docker full access**.
+The photos library is mounted read-only (into the photos container), but Docker needs full access for this to work.

 2. Docker and docker compose (installed on the server).
 E.g. [Docker Desktop](https://docs.docker.com/desktop/) on the Mac.